Mykoley/DE-101/Module1/Readme.txt

-This is directory with homework for Module1 DE course.
+This is the directory with homework for Module1 DE course.